Distributed Computing Through Combinatorial Topology

-- Maurice Herlihy, Professor of Computer Science, Brown University, Providence, RI, USA
+- Maurice Herlihy, Brown University, Providence, RI, USA

-Combinatorial Topology and Distributed Computing describes techniques for analyzing distributed algorithms based on award-winning combinatorial topology research.
-The authors present a solid theoretical foundation relevant to many real systems reliant on parallelism with unpredictable delays, such as multicore microprocessors, wireless networks, distributed systems, and internet protocols.
+Distributed Computing Through Combinatorial Topology describes techniques for analyzing distributed algorithms based on award winning combinatorial topology research.
+The authors present a solid theoretical foundation relevant to many real systems reliant on parallelism with unpredictable delays, such as multicore microprocessors, wireless networks, distributed systems, and Internet protocols.

-Today, a new student or researcher must assemble a collection of scattered conference publications, which are often terse, and often using different notations and terminologies.
+Today, a new student or researcher must assemble a collection of scattered conference publications, which are typically terse and commonly use different notations and terminologies.
 This book provides a self-contained explanation of the mathematics to readers with computer science backgrounds, as well as explaining computer science concepts to readers with backgrounds in applied mathematics.
-The first section presents mathematical notions and models including message-passing and shared-memory systems, failures, and timing models.
-The next section presents core concepts in two chapters each: first, proving a simple result which lends itself to examples and pictures that will build up readers' intuition; then generalizing the concept to prove a more sophisticated result.
-The overall result weaves together and develops the basic concepts of the field, presenting them in a gradual and intuitively-appealing way.
-The book's final section discusses advanced topics typically found in a graduate-level course, for those who wish to explore further.
+The first section presents mathematical notions and models, including message passing and shared-memory systems, failures, and timing models.
+The next section presents core concepts in two chapters each: first, proving a simple result that lends itself to examples and pictures that will build up readers' intuition; then generalizing the concept to prove a more sophisticated result.
+The overall result weaves together and develops the basic concepts of the field, presenting them in a gradual and intuitively appealing way.
+The book's final section discusses advanced topics typically found in a graduate-level course for those who wish to explore further.

 Grad / undergrad students in CS or Math; as well as working researchers or computer engineers.